The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a

 \subsection{Systemic velocity determination}

 For RRLs, neither radial velocities from coadded spectra nor those from single exposures are suitable as estimates of their their center-of-mass velocities, due to their pulsating nature.
 In fact, not only can the amplitude of the observed radial velocity curve easily reach 50--60\,km\,s$^{-1}$ peak to peak, but its shape depends on the spectral lines measured to estimate the Doppler shift \citep[see e.g.,][]{Clementini1990,Jeffery2007}, as different lines are produced at different depths in the stellar atmosphere (metallic lines are formed deeper in the atmosphere than Balmer lines) and the motion of different atmospheric layers is not synchronous -- the so-called Van Hoof effect \citep[][]{Vanhoof1953}.
+Indeed, the radial velocity of RRab stars can exhibit variations of up to $\sim100$--$120$\,km\,s$^{-1}$ when measured using the H$_\alpha$ line, while those variations are approximately a factor of two smaller when using metallic lines \citep[][]{Sesar2012,Bono2020,Braga2021}.
 Thus, in order to estimate the center-of-mass velocity of RRLs (i.e., their {\it systemic} velocity), it is important to correct the observed velocity based on the phase of the pulsation at which the RRLs are observed.

 Similar to the rest of the spectroscopic properties derived by the RVS pipeline, these observed RV estimates are available for single-epoch observations and for coadded spectra.
 For this work, we employ single and multi-epoch radial velocities to estimate the systemic velocity of our RRLs.
 In terms of uncertainties, $\sim85\%$ of our sample have observed (single-epoch) RVS radial velocity uncertainties $<3.5$\,km\,s$^{-1}$, with a median of $\sim1$\,km\,s$^{-1}$.
 In the rest of this section, we describe two independent approaches followed to correct our observed velocities for the pulsation component affecting the systemic velocity estimates.
 For both approaches, we employ the radial velocities obtained with the DESI-MWS RVS pipeline applied to DESI's DR1 catalog, in conjunction with the available phase of observations $\phi$.